Waldemar Theodore Schaller: Education and career

 Schaller is the son of Theodore P. Schaller and Eliza Bornernan Schaller.
 He first received basic knowledge in the field of chemistry from his father before he began his studies at the University of California.
 After receiving his bachelor's degree in 1903, he got a job with the USGS as an assistant chemist.

 On March 1, 1912, Waldemar Schaller resigned from his job at the USGS for a while so that he and his wife, Mary Ellen Boyland, could visit a number of museums in Europe and talk to the mineralogists in charge there.
-In June of the same year he received his doctorate in philosophy in Munich under Professor Paul Heinrich von Groth for his study of the tourmaline group.
+In June of the same year he received his doctorate in philosophy at the Ludwig-Maximilians-Universität München under Professor Paul Heinrich von Groth for his study of the tourmaline group.

-From 1944 to 1947, Schaller was executive director of the USGS Chemistry and Physics Division.
+From 1944 to 1947, Schaller was the executive director of the USGS Chemistry and Physics Division.
 After working for the USGS for more than 60 years, Schaller became seriously ill in 1965 and finally died two years later at the Mar Salle Nursing Home in Washington, D.C.